BurnOutTrader/tick-trader/README.md

 }
 ```

-There are stratey helpers for queries, like portfolio, orders, positions etc, you access these via the engine handle
+There are strategy helpers for queries, like portfolio, orders, positions etc, you access these via the engine handle
 ```rust
 fn on_start(&mut self, _h: EngineHandle) {}
 ```